mateusjunges/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that will be different on your particular machine.

+`dot` is a simple script that installs dependencies and set MacOS defaults.
+Run `dot` from time to time to keep you environment fresh and up-to-date.
+The script can be found in `bin\`.